marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 -   **Location**: `src/code_index_mcp/indexing/languages.py`
 -   **Action**: Create a new class that inherits from `LanguageDefinition` and implement the abstract properties.

-### The Power of Generic Analyzers
+### The Power of The Base Relationship Handler Classes

-The indexing pipeline includes a suite of generic analyzers that can handle common language features out of the box.
-By opting into these, you can often get a significant portion of your language support working with minimal effort.
+The indexing pipeline uses a an inheritance-based architecture where each relationship type has a base class with reusable logic.
+Language-specific subclasses only need to implement 3-5 abstract methods to handle their unique AST patterns.
+Optionally, they can create their own custom implementation instead.

-**Your first step should always be to enable the relevant generic analyzers.**
+**Your first step should always be to create language-specific subclasses from the base classes.**

 ### Example: `GoLanguageDefinition`